 We are concluding our week long taste of science festival with grand finale event.

-We will have an evening full of demonstrations on interaction of biomolecules, dark matter and dark energy, and living fluid mechanisms.
+We will have an afternoon full of demonstrations on interaction of biomolecules, dark matter and dark energy, and living fluid mechanisms.
 And then, a lesson on vaccines!

 Drinks available for purchase.
 (Food will not be available.)